 - Liver – Hepatitis and Cirrhosis which are rare

 What symptoms and how many of these symptoms you suffer from will differ from person to person.
-For me personally, I used to suffer from stomach pain, diarrhea, weight loss, loss of appetite and fatigued ALL THE TIME.
+For me personally, I used to suffer from stomach pain, diarrhoea, weight loss, skin rashes, loss of appetite and fatigued ALL THE TIME.
 Those days are long behind me.

 Tell Me More, I’m Intrigued

-In my own opinion, Crohn’s Disease and UC are primarily caused by dietary and lifestyle choices, as well as environmental factors.
-You may have heard that IBD is heritary but again in my own opinion, I disagree because family members, especially in the same household have the same or a similar diet and similar a lifestyle.
+In my own opinion, Crohn’s Disease and Ulcerative Colitis are primarily caused by dietary and lifestyle choices, as well as environmental factors.
+You may have heard that IBD is hereditary but again in my own opinion, I disagree because family members, especially in the same household have the same or a similar diet and similar a lifestyle.

 What Are The Potential Triggers?